MicrosoftDocs/cpp-docs/docs/data/oledb/creating-an-updatable-provider.md

 ### Column Flags

 If you support default values on your columns, you need to set it using metadata in the \<provider class\>SchemaRowset class.
-Set `m_bColumnHasDefault` = VARIANT_TRUE.
+Set `m_bColumnHasDefault = VARIANT_TRUE`.

 You also have the responsibility to set the column flags, which are specified using the DBCOLUMNFLAGS enumerated type.
 The column flags describe column characteristics.

-For example, in the `CUpdateSessionColSchemaRowset` class in UpdatePV (in Session.h), the first column is set up this way:
+For example, in the `CUpdateSessionColSchemaRowset` class in `UpdatePV` (in Session.h), the first column is set up this way:

 ```cpp
 // Set up column 1